-Let us consider our first parents, Adam and Eve, after having eaten the forbidden fruit, standing before God in the Garden of Eden.
-Notice how they behaved: they were already spiritually dead.
+Let us consider our first parents, Adam and Eve, after they had eaten the forbidden fruit, standing before God in the Garden of Eden.
+Notice how they behaved: they had already become spiritually dead.

 They did not seek God’s forgiveness.
 They did not pray, “God be merciful to me, a sinner.”
 They had no hunger or thirst for righteousness.
-They did not seek God—no, but they hid from him among the trees of the Garden.
-They had no will to do any of these things; that is why they did not do them.
+They did not seek God. (compare Luke 18.13; Matthew 5.6; Romans 3.11.)
+No, but they went and hid from God among the trees of the Garden.
+They were not willing to do any of these things; and that is why they did not do them.

-And you, reader, must face this fact: this too is your own fallen, sinful, spiritually dead nature—or it was, if you have become a Christian.
-The Bible is a faithful mirror: that is how you too will be on the Day of Judgment—if you have not been saved by the Saviour.
+You, reader, must face this fact: this too is your own fallen, sinful, spiritually dead nature—or it was, if you have become a Christian.
+The Bible is a faithful mirror: this is how so many people are today, and this is how you too will be on the Day of Judgment—if you have not been saved by the Saviour.

 Although sometimes this Psalm is applied to outright atheists (deniers of the existence of God and all spiritual things), it really refers to all people who reject the one true God, as revealed in the Bible.
 They are saying NO to this God.

 Many Bible-rejecting systems resent the force of the total depravity2 verses in the Bible.
 “No,” some say, “human beings are basically good at heart.”
-Others say, “There is a spark of goodness (even a spark of divinity) in in, well, most of us.”
+Others say, “There is a spark of goodness (even a spark of divinity) in all of us—or, in most of us.”
 They all say, “I refuse to accept that I myself am so bad!
 I have not committed murder.
-I am certainly not as bad as [insert the name of anyone that has done a great evil].”
+I am certainly not as bad as…”

 Unconverted human beings resent and protest at the Bible’s teaching that there is no man, woman or child that does anything good.
 “But—some people are altruistic.
 Some people do courageously give up their lives to rescue, help, protect, or care for others.
 I know I can be good, sometimes!”

 Whatever ‘good’ God-rejecting people may think they do, they should not imagine that God is pleased to accept it as good in his eyes.
-Sinners deserve God’s wrath—deserve death in the Bible’s fullest sense of the word.
-And that condemnation to death has already been passed upon the human race in Adam, for breaking the covenant of life3.
+Sinners deserve God’s wrath—deserve death, in the Bible’s fullest sense of the word.
+And that condemnation to everlasting death has already been passed upon the human race in Adam, for breaking the covenant of life.

-The Lord Jesus Christ reasoned against the wrong-thinking of somebody who came to him by refering to the 14th Psalm: “Why callest thou me good? there is none good but one, that is, God”4 (Matthew 19:17).
+The Lord Jesus Christ reasoned against the wrong-thinking of somebody who came to him by referring to the 14th Psalm: “Why callest thou me good? there is none good but one, that is, God”3 (Matthew 19.17).
 So, fallen human beings are not good and they do no good, in God’s eyes.

 Here the word conversation is being used in the sense of manner of life, or behaviour. ↩︎

 Christians whose faith is in accord with the Biblical truths rediscovered (or, re-emphasised) in the Reformation of the 16th Century often use the shorthand term total depravity to refer to the extent of man’s fallen, spiritually dead state.
 This phrase contrasts with the denial of this doctrine.
-Many people say that man’s depravity is not total—they say that men, women and children are not completely evil but they have some real goodness in their hearts.
-And, because of this, they say that everyone has it within themselves to choose to become a Christian on their own “free will”. ↩︎
+Many people say that man’s depravity is not total—they say that (most) men, women and children are not completely evil but they have some real goodness in their hearts.
+And, because of this, some say that (almost) everyone has the ability to choose to become a Christian of their own “free will.” ↩︎